TMatheo/SteamDL/README.md

 <!-- ABOUT THE PROJECT -->
 <h3 align="center">‼️ Of course, we do not provide any kind of support for pirated games and DLCs.
 It is your responsibility if any of your content is not functional.‼️</h3>
 <h3 align="center">‼️ Multiplayer games are really not recommended to be played, if you want to play online, try to find a patch.
 We are not responsible about Online Games Bans ‼️</h3>
+<h3 align="center">‼️ Denuvo DRM Protected Games are currently not working under our tool, we will not provide any solution about this ‼️</h3>

 Read the `Usage` section to get started.